trustgraph-ai/trustgraph/docs/cli/tg-show-flow-state.md

 ## Output Format

-The command displays processor states for both the flow instance and its flow class:
+The command displays processor states for both the flow instance and its flow blueprint:

 ```
 Flow production-flow